 You will often find Jess, even with a book in hand, singing a song.
 Better still, you will find her dancing while singing with the under-fives, or teaching both parents and children calypso and pop tunes.
 As a regular member of Southwark’s ‘library band’, Jessica will insist that librarians are in fact very cool, and not stodgy at all!

 Mariana is an Argentinian conductor based in the UK.
-She is currently Music Director of the Colla Voce Chamber Choir and Birmingham City Council Choir, Deputy Conductor of Crouch End Festival Chorus, and Choral DIrector at the City of London School for Girls.
+She is currently Music Director of the Colla Voce Chamber Choir and Birmingham City Council Choir, and Deputy Conductor of Crouch End Festival Chorus.
 She also works regularly with Birmingham Opera Company, West Midlands Inclusive Choir, and the Royal Opera House in London.
+In September 2021, she obtained the 2nd Prize at the Dima International Conducting Competition in Romania.

 Mariana was educated in Italy and Argentina, and in 2018 transferred to the UK to study at the University of Birmingham with Simon Halsey.
 Prior to her move, she was Assistant Professor of Choral Practice at the National University of Arts in Buenos Aires and worked as a guest conductor in Denmark, Canada, Italy, and Switzerland.